EelkeVisser/stvid/README.md

 ```
 The ASIStudio installer will ask where to install the applications and to accept their license.
 Once installed, run the `ASICap` application with your ZWO ASI camera attached.
 The application will ask to you to provide the `sudo` credentials to install the `udev` rules setting the necessary user permissions.
 Once those are set, you should be able to operate your camera from within `ASICap`.

+### Raspberry Pi Camera
+If using a Raspberry Pi camera [picamerax](https://github.com/labthings/picamerax) is used.
+It can be installed by running:
+`sudo pip install "picamerax[array]"`

 ### STVID installation

 With the dependencies installed, we can install STVID using the following commands.